“Always fond of the marvelous”

 Scholars typically mention Arqtiq only in passing, as just one of many kooky hollow earth novels notable mostly for being written by a woman.
 Not a single one gave any biographical detail about Mrs. Anna Adolph at all, and I really wanted to know who wrote this strange little book.

 I did not know where she lived, when she died, her age when she wrote it, or if “Anna Adolph” was a pseudonym.
 So I started digging—through my local library, Google Books, the Internet Archive, newspaper archives, census records, eBay, the Library of Congress, and gravesite archives.
 I would come upon a lead—a variant spelling! a new address! — and start all over again, one search cascading into dozens or hundreds.
-What started out as a casual way to pad out a Medium post on some interesting old books turned into weeks of obsessive genealogical research.
+What started out as a casual way to pad out a post on some interesting old books turned into weeks of obsessive genealogical research.

 As far as I know, this is the only history of this author to have been written.

-Mrs. Anna Adolph was born in 1841 as Ann Elizabeth Eddy, in Wayne County, New York, not far from Rochester.
+Mrs. Anna Adolph was born in on February 19, 1841 as Ann Elizabeth Eddy, in Wayne County, New York, not far from Rochester.
 Her parents were Alden Huggins Eddy and Anne Hickey.
 The Eddys were old New England Pilgrims, having arrived in Plymouth, Massachusetts from Cornwall in 1620.
 By her youth in the mid-1800s, the family was an undistinguished group of small landholders and local merchants.
 Anna lived at home with her parents and two brothers into her early teens.

 In the summer of 1850 the California Gold Rush was in earnest, and father Alden Eddy meant to seek out his fortune.
 He booked passage on the steamship S.S.
 Oregon with 317 other passengers (all but six were men) on a voyage from New York City to Panama to San Francisco over 55 days.